dudo/rails_respond_to_pb/README.md

     - assumes a `ThingsService` routes to a `ThingsController`
 - loads any `_twirp.rb` files may exist within any folder of your app's `lib` directory
 - allows a controller to `respond_to` the `pb` format
-  - currently you'd respond with a `render plain: ThingResponse.new(id: 1, name: 'Foo').proto`
+  - currently you'd respond with a `render plain: ThingResponse.new(id: 1, name: 'Foo').to_proto`
     - looking into `render pb:`

 Generate a proto like this for each of your controllers (`rpc` methods should match your controller methods. `message` is to your discretion):